Code-Institute-Submissions/weightbearer/README.md

 - LISTEN: Users who want to listen to the band's music can either listen using the mp3s on the Music page or re-direct to Spotify, Bandcamp or YouTube.

+- WATCH: User who want to see the band live can view the Shows page, which takes users to a Facebook event, ticket page and venue location for each show.
+The shows currently listed are dummies as shows are currently prohibited due to Covid-19 regulations.

 - PURCHASE: Users who wish to purchase band merchandise can visit the Shop page.
 This page is a dummy until I have completed the Javascript module.

-- CONTACT: Users who need to contact the band can complete the form contact form and specify their request.
+- CONTACT: Users who need to contact the band can complete the form contact form and specify their request, as well as their .

 A wireframe for this project is included in the repository, with [desktop](https://github.com/kiehozero/weightbearer/blob/master/wireframes/Weight%20Bearer%20Desktop%20Wireframes.pdf), [tablet](https://github.com/kiehozero/weightbearer/blob/master/wireframes/Weight%20Bearer%20Tablet%20Wireframes.pdf) and [mobile](https://github.com/kiehozero/weightbearer/blob/master/wireframes/Weight%20Bearer%20Mobile%20Wireframes.pdf) versions.